mbari-org/auv-python/WORKFLOW.md

                                        having associated coordinate variables
                                        at original instrument sampling rate -
                                        created by align.py
-    │   │   │   │   │   ├── <grid>  <- .nc file with all measurement variables
+    │   │   │   │   │   ├── <nS>    <- .nc file with all measurement variables
-                                       resampled to a common time grid - created by resample.py
+                                       resampled to a common time grid at n Second intervals - created by resample.py

     logs2netcdfs.py:
         Download and convert raw .log data recorded the vehicle to netCDF files.